South Korean bullfighting is for bulls only

 “I once stayed in the pens, sleeping next to my bulls for a week,” said Lee, who had four of his prize Korean bulls fighting their way through to the quarter-finals.

-In all, 96 bulls are competing for the title of strongest bull during the festival, held April 18-22, for the top prize of 7 million won.
+In all, 96 bulls are competing for the title of strongest bull during the festival, held April 18-22, for the top prize of 7 million won ($6,200).

 In one bout, last year’s champion, “Fighting”, clashed with “Ggoltong”, which means “Dullard,” bellowing as he entered the ring and spectators cheered.